Hyundai Motor, Kia Motors flag slow sales recovery in 2018

 “This year’s target for Hyundai and Kia is lower than expected.
 It seems to be a conservative target, reflecting a slow recovery in China and ongoing U.S difficulties,” Kim Jin-woo, an analyst at Korea Investment & Securities said.

 Hyundai Motor shares ended down 4.2 percent on Tuesday, and Kia Motors stocks finished 2.1 percent lower.
-The broader market .KS11 rose 0.5 percent.
+The broader market rose 0.5 percent.

 The grim outlook came as the Korean won strengthened to a more than three-year high against the dollar on Tuesday, threatening the competitiveness of South Korean exporters as their Japanese rivals benefit from the weakening yen.